 Entry and residence requirement

 All British passport holders require a visa to travel to Tanzania.
 Visa’s can either be obtained at the Tanzania High Commission in the UK or on arrival at the main port of entry.
 It is best to obtain your visa prior to arrival as this saves time at the airport.
 The queues for applying for a visa on arrival can be extremely long and time consuming at times.
 The visa fee is USD50 for a single entry visa.
-The validity period is three months and this is extendable to one more month free of charge.
-The multiple visas is USD100 and the validity is for one month.
+The validity period is usually three months.

 Yellow Fever Vaccination requirement